 Get Creative with Frame Hands

-This is one of our newest posing tips.
+This is one of our newest posing tips and picture ideas for guys.
 You’ll find examples all over social media, especially Instagram.

 While this one is more popular for girls, it’s also a fun option for senior guys.
 The idea is that the senior cups his hands around an object in the background.
 Thanks to a trick of perspective, the senior in the finished photo uses his hands to frame the sun, moon, some local landmark, or anything else interesting.